William Allen White Foundation

 Eric M. Morgenstern, Morningstar Communications, President and CEO, APR Fellow PRSA, Overland Park, KS

-Eric Nelson, McClatchy News, Senior Editor, Sacramento, CA
+Eric Nelson, McClatchy News, Senior Director, Content Distribution & Platforms, News, Sacramento, CA

 Laura Okmin, GALvanize, Girls Compete.
 Women Empower.
 Co-founder, Los Angeles, CA